fommil/fpmortals/manuscript/complete.md

 ## Interfaces / Algebras

 Let's codify the architecture diagram from the previous section.
-Firstly, we need a need a simple data type to capture a millisecond timestamp because such a simple thing does not exist in either the Java or Scala standard libraries:
+Firstly, we need to define a simple data type to capture a millisecond timestamp because such a simple thing does not exist in either the Java or Scala standard
+libraries:

 {lang="text"}
 ~~~~~~~~